RSalcido2019/ToodleDo/README.md

-2nd Place Winner in Verizon Hackathon
+# 2nd Place Winner in Verizon Hackathon

-TEAM: TWILIO TECH TITANS
+# TEAM: TWILIO TECH TITANS

-App: TOODLEDO
+# App Name: TOODLEDO

-After cloning, need to add files that are in gitignore:
+After cloning or forking the repo, add the following files.
+These files will contain information unique to your Twilio Account.
 ```
 In src/main, create new folder named resources, inside of that add application.yml
 In src/main/ui, add api-server.js